smart-care/eslint-config-smartcare/README.md

 ## Requirements

-To see a list of the peer dependency requires run:
+To see a list of the peer dependency requirements run:

 ```sh
 npm info "eslint-config-smartcare@latest" peerDependencies